EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.24 =
+* Fixed scenario whereby for certain configurations product categories with an '&' character in the name could get duplicated in WooCommerce.
 = 4.23 =
 * Fixed issue whereby orders sent to Easify were not being marked as paid under certain conditions.